Articles home page

 In fact, within the space of couple of months, I became an aggressive counter-cult apologist, turning the tables on them, using their own NWT!

 After that, I tossed the NWT onto the "cult" shelf and picked up a 1978 NIV (still in the bookstores, because the 1984 version had only just recently come out), and still I read from it today.
-For those few occasions where something doesn't sound right or sit right, I look it up in a Hebrew/Greek-English interlinear, rather than swearing allegiance to some English Bible translation, paraphrase, or commentary.
+For those few occasions where something doesn't sound right or sit right, I look it up in the Hebrew/Greek, rather than swearing allegiance to some English Bible translation, paraphrase, or commentary.

 Whatever version you "grew up on" will likely be your favorite, especially if you read it when you were a child.
 I hardly read the Bible as a child, and didn't read it all the way through until the 1980's, when I was in my 20's.
 Then, for me it was the 1978 NIV that I "grew up on."
 So, guess which version I am most comfortable with?
 The 1978 NIV.